Getting your Trinity Audio player ready...

 First, let's talk about the library saga.

-In a move that raised more eyebrows than overdue fines, the Biscayne Park Foundation quietly purged 300–400 donated books from the Ed Burke Recreation Center without Village approval, which led to bare shelves and unhappy residents.
+In a move that raised more eyebrows than overdue fines, the Biscayne Park Foundation quietly removed 300–400 donated books from the Ed Burke Recreation Center without Village approval, leading to bare shelves and unhappy residents.

-So, by early 2025, the book drive was on, with commissioners and neighbors restocking the community library with personal donations and an Amazon wish list amounting to 100 titles (and counting), from kid lit to adult fiction.
+By early 2025, the book drive kicked off, with commissioners and neighbors restocking the community library with personal donations and an Amazon wish list amounting to 100 titles (and counting), from children's literature to adult fiction.

 Still, some locals are wondering why they trashed the old collection in the first place.